BY Big Bear

 Motorbikes in Thailand

 As the term implies, motorbikes in Thailand are just that: bikes with motors!
 Most motorbikes are from 100-250 cc, and the majority are in the 125 cc class.
 These are not what Europeans and Americans call motorcycles.
 They are called motor scooters there.
 There is a class called “Big Bikes” in Thailand for motorbikes over 501cc, but these are far less common.
 The reason is simple - Thailand's roads outside the major cities are rough, and city traffic is terrible.
-So, a light, the nimble machine makes the most sense.
+So, a light, nimble machine makes the most sense.

 The most crucial difference for experienced MC riders to know is that motorbikes don’t turn the same way.
 On a “normal” motorbike, you lean the bike over into the turns.
-With a Thai motorbike, you actually need to turn the broomsticks to a varying degree in accordance with speed.
+With a Thai motorbike, you need to turn the broomsticks to a varying degree in accordance with speed.
 And the turns on Thai roads are easy to misjudge.

 5 Known Motorbike Rental Scams in Thailand